...

 Incorporating user context in your prompts can enhance the personalization and relevance of the conversation.
 This can be their name, location, or something else that’s relevant to the context at hand.
 Whatever you pick, it should make sense to create a more tailored experience.

-If you’ve been using Landbot for a while, you’re probably familiar with Variables, which allow your bots to store a user’s answers under specific “boxes” that can be used later on in the conversation.
+If you’ve been using Landbot for a while, you’re probably familiar with Fields, which allow your bots to store a user’s answers under specific “boxes” that can be used later on in the conversation.

 Because our example GPT bot is a WhatsApp chatbot, it means you already have your user’s name, without having to ask for it.
 It also means that you can personalize the conversation right from the start.
 All you need to do is tell the bot where that information is stored (“A client (@name) is contacting us”), and that’s it.